Summary: This post is series of lawn care questions and answers we’ve put together from various emails sent in.

 Question: Besides a lawn mower, what tools are essential for good lawn care?

-Answer: Certainly one needs a cultivating (aerifying) tool to open and loosen the soil for the ready penetration of lime, fertilizer, water and insecticides.
+Answer: Apart from mowing, certainly one needs a cultivating (aerifying) tool to open and loosen the soil for the ready penetration of lime, organic fertilizer, water and insecticides.
 There are several cultivating machines, coring machines and spikers on the market.

 More On: Lawn Aeration